mayadata-io/culture/tools/calendar.md

 ## Working hours

 Set your working hours to give hint to the others, when they should be scheduling meetings with you.
+You will find it under `Settings -> General -> Working Hours`.

 ## World clock